tus/tus.io/_pages/faq.md

 There are also community maintained client/server [implementations](https://tus.io/implementations.html) in Ruby, Python, Elixir, etc, if those fit your platform better.

 If you don't want to self-host tus servers, [Transloadit](https://transloadit.com) offers a tus-based and globally distributed upload handling service that can export to the storage of your choice (and can optionally encode or resize files passing through).
-The setup steps are then to create an account and e.g. add an Uppy HTML tag to your website.
+The setup steps are then to create an account and add an Uppy HTML tag to your website.
+Alternatively you can check out [SDKs for other platforms](https://transloadit.com/docs/#sdks).

 ## How does tus work?